 What are your thoughts on low pendant lights?

 Have you considered getting one?
 Whatever you do, take your time to decide what works in your space.
 The situation may be different if pets or children are around.
-I can imagine two cats lying on the light minding their own business.Looking to buy mid-century modern furniture online?
-Download my PDF shopping guide now ➜
+I can imagine two cats lying on the light minding their own business.Can’t find the mid-century piece you want?
+Download the FREE shopping guide ➜